jadc/notes/bio/2035ib/unit2.md

 ![](images/unit2/calvin-cycle.png)

 ### Summary (In/Out)
-The total number of ATP used includes both the main cycle and the regeneration cycle.

-#### To Get One Glucose
-This is the Calvin cycle ran 6 times, which is what the above diagram shows.
+This is the Calvin cycle ran 6 times, which is what the above diagram shows, and is what is needed to produce ~~one glucose~~.
 While you only need 2 `G3P` to form glucose, remember that glucose is only formed after the `RuBP`'s are restocked.

 | In | Out |
 | -- | -- |
 | $6\times\textrm{CO}_2$ <br> $18\times\textrm{ATP}$ <br> $12\times\textrm{NADPH}+\textrm{H}^+$ | Two `G3P` <br> $18\times(\textrm{ADP} + \textrm{P}_i)$ <br> $12\times\textrm{NADP}^+$ |

-12 ATP in main cycle, 6 ATP in regeneration cycle.
+The total number of ATP used includes both the main cycle and the regeneration cycle--12 ATP in main cycle, 6 ATP in regeneration cycle.

 # Cellular Respiration